Whitewater Rafting on the Upper Skagit River in North Cascades National Park.

 The trip ends at Copper Creek, which makes the total length of the trip just about nine miles.
 Here at Copper Creek is a restroom facility, and here your guides will shuttle you five miles back to your cars, which await you back at Marblemount.
 From here you have some lunch or dinner options at local cafes, as well as several local hikes.
 Some people like to take a trip into the Cascade River drainage, where astounding views of the North Cascades can be found, and large peaks such as El Dorado and Triad Peak lurk around the tops of the Cascade River corridor.
 This trip is the perfect stress-free getaway and is our recommended trip for those who are timid or have less experience with whitewater rafting.
 You will not be disappointed, and besides, it's always better safe than sorry when it comes to whitewater rafting, and after this run, you can always come with us on a more challenging river later in the summer.

-Skagit River Rafting Trip Details
+Skagit River Rafting Trip Information

 This is an instructional trip designed to introduce our clientele to whitewater and educate the general public on contemporary use of equipment on whitewater rivers.
 A great early season run when other rivers are dangerously high, the Skagit River rafting tour is also a beautiful and exciting trip for families in late summer and early fall when temperatures are up and sunny skies return to the North Cascades.